termstandard/colors/README.md

 00000000: 1b50 3124 7234 383a 323a 313a 323a 336d  .P1$r48:2:1:2:3m
 ```

-Here we ask to set the background color to `RGB(1,2,3)` - an unlikely default
+Here we set the background color to `RGB(1,2,3)` - an unlikely default
 choice - and request the value that we just set.
 The response comes back that
 the request was understood (`1`), and that the color is indeed `48:2:1:2:3`.
 This tells us also that the terminal supports the colon delimiter.
 If instead,